 As you’ll recall, it has the greater wheelbase length of the two.
 Plus, its cargo space is separated from the rest of the vehicle.

-This hurts when it comes to cargo capacity but does allow for more roominess in the passenger seating area even with three rows of seats.
+This hurts when it comes to cargo capacity but does allow for more roominess in the passenger seating area.

 Legroom is important, especially if you often travel in your vehicle on long trips.
 The sedan has legroom in spades.

-That said, it’s lacking headroom compared to a hatchback.
+That said, they often lack headroom compared to a hatchback.

 Which Is Right for You – a Hatchback or Sedan?